Introduction

 Wider Council Network

-On approval all accounts are added to our Social Media Register document, this enables us to keep an overview of the channels being used and helps us to optimise how the Council’s social media network can work together.
+On approval all accounts are added to our Social Media Register, this enables us to keep an overview of the channels being used and helps us to optimise how the Council’s social media network can work together.

 New Developments